AztecProtocol/engineering-designs/docs/keys-config/prd.md

   | BLSPrivateKey
   | JsonKeyFileV3Config;

-/** An AttesterAccount is a combined EthAccount with an optional BLS account */ type AttesterAccount = {
+/** An AttesterAccount is a combined EthAccount and optional BLSAccount */ type AttesterAccount = {
   ethAccount: EthAccount;
   blsAccount?: BLSAccount;